 by Ann-Margret Hovsepian

-Writing is a craft and, like any other skill, we must learn it well and get better at it.
-Natural talent and creativity play a part, but if we want people to take our writing seriously and if we want to get published, we must also pursue excellence in our craft.
+Writing is a craft that, like any other, you must learn well and get better at.
+Yes, natural talent and creativity play a part, but if you want people to take your writing seriously, pursue excellence.

 Here are my top tips for submitting a polished manuscript every time.

 When you bake a cake, you dump all the ingredients in first.
 You don’t start to decorate the cake until it’s baked and cooled down.

 In the same way, resist the urge to copy edit until after your piece is completely written.
 You may need to refine the content as you go, but don’t waste time correcting sentences or paragraphs you might later delete.
 (In fact, if you aren’t close to deadline, let your writing sit for a while.
 Putting some distance between yourself and what you just wrote can give you perspective.)

 You can’t edit what you haven’t written, so put your first burst of energy into writing.
 Get it all down, as much as possible, even if it sounds lousy.
 Once it’s all on the page, you can start to clean it up.

 2. Relax your grip.